Ph: 404.844.4130

 Emory University School of Law Alumni Association

 Always inspired to share my experience and give back to the community, I have been a long-time member of the National Employment Lawyers Association (NELA) and one of the original founders for the Georgia Chapter of this leading organization for attorneys representing U.S. workers.
-In addition, I have served formally as a mentor of both NELA Georgia and the Georgia Bar Association’s Labor and Employment Law Section.
+In addition, I have served formally as a mentor for both NELA Georgia and the Georgia Bar Association’s Labor and Employment Law Section’s Mentorship Academy.